Community Public Access Defibrillators (CPADs)

 Available: AED Available 24x7.

-Additional Info: Supported by Misterton United & Misterton Junior Football Clubs.
+Additional Info: Supported by Misterton United & Misterton Junior Football Clubs. **Also included in cabinet is an Emergency Bleed Kit funded by Misterton Parish Council.** Now supported by Misterton Parish Council.

 The Red Hart Inn, Church Street, Misterton, Doncaster, DN10 4AH.